Cursor Integration

 }

 This uses the @anthropic-ai/mcp-proxy package to connect HTTP MCP servers.
-It will be installed automatically via npx.
+It will be installed automatically via npx on first use.

 Step 3: Enable the Server